Erika-Russi/mod_4_project/README.md

 ## ARIMA Model Validation
-In order to validate our model, we had the ARIMA model predict immigration numbers (as a percentage of population) from 2010 till 2017  using one-step ahead forecasts, meaning that forecasts at each year (2010-2017) are generated using the full history up to that point.
+To validate our model, we had the ARIMA model predict immigration numbers (as a percentage of population) from 2010 till 2017  using one-step ahead forecasts, meaning that forecasts at each year (2010-2017) are generated using the full history up to that point.
 We then calculated how much our model's predictions deviated from the true numbers by using MAPE.
 The forecasts deviated just 5.01% from the true values.
 Root Mean Squared Error (RMSE) was a less representative deviation measurement for our data because the population percentage numbers were so small, that the RMSE was 0.0.

 <p align="center">
   <img width="800" alt="9" src="https://github.com/Erika-Russi/mod_4_project/blob/master/images/validate_arima.png">